 The guide was released in conjunction with the Tommaso Padoa-Schioppa Memorial Lecture delivered on 9 July 2014 by Mr Mario Draghi, President of the European Central Bank.
 A video recording of Mr Draghi’s speech is available to view here.

 Subscribers to the IASB’s Comprehensive Service will automatically be sent a copy of the guide.
-Additional copies may be purchased from the IFRS Web Shop.

 Mark Byatt, Director of Communications and External Affairs, IFRS Foundation